SaiNikhil26/Document_Retrieval_System/README.md

-# Document Retrieval System - Flask API
+# Document Retrieval System

-This is a document retrieval system built using Flask, MongoDB, Redis, and Docker.
+This is a document retrieval system built using Flask, MongoDB, and Docker.
 The system allows users to search documents using a custom retrieval-augmented generation (RAG) model and rate-limiting with caching mechanisms.
 It also scrapes news articles from The Guardian in the background and stores them in MongoDB.

 ## Table of Contents